 What is Connect4Health?
-Describe your role there?
+Describe your role as Executive Director, Drug and Alcohol Services?

 My position is a unique role working across three community health services (Access Health and Community, Carrington Health and Link Health and Community) to develop the alcohol and other drug (AOD) services to deliver a holistic, integrated service within the community health model.
 I’ve had the opportunity to work on new projects, such as The First Stop , as well as overseeing the development and implementation of our new Medication Support and Recovery Service.